AriFordsham/GHCWiki/distributed-haskell.md

 - [DistributedClosures](distributed-closures): library support for **serialisable closures**.
 These closures can be implemented in a library, `distributed-closure` building on the two layers below, but the design of that library is far from trivial.

+- [StaticPointers/ImplementationPlan](static-pointers/implementation-plan): a phased approach to implementing the extension in GHC.

 Our goal is to identify the *smallest possible built-in extension to GHC*, with the smallest possible trusted code base, that would enable